Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Another innovation is the Piezo sensor showing debris size and quantity.

-Precisely, it measures four debris sizes and shows the quantity in real-time on the LCD screen behind the motor.
+Precisely, it measures four debris sizes and displays the quantity in real time on the LCD screen behind the motor.

 The round silver button toggles between the three power settings (eco, auto, boost).

-Below is the Piezo readout is the battery status – how much run time is left.
+Below is the Piezo readout, which shows the battery status—how much run time is left.

-I’ve tested it on hair strands between five and thirteen, and it excelled, picking up a high percentage (more below).
+I’ve tested it on hair strands between five and thirteen, and it excelled, achieving a high percentage (see below).

 Another attachment that helps it clean hair is the torque screw tool with the tapered brush.